 However, one criticism, as with most members’ clubs, there is NO signage between holes…. why do members’ clubs not cater to the visiting golfer!

 Burnham On Crouch Golf Club – The Verdict…

 This is a fantastic short(ish) course at 6056 yards off the whites and is in great condition that will test your game to the full…overall this is a gem of a course.

-Reminiscent of a links course, the fact its set back from the Crouch Estuary means it is somewhat protected from the elements but that’s what’s so appealing, it’s different to so many other courses you’ll play in the area or wider county.
+Reminiscent of a links course, the fact it’s set back from the Crouch Estuary means it is somewhat protected from the elements but that’s what’s so appealing, it’s different from so many other courses you’ll play in the area or wider county.

 All the staff and members were friendly and welcoming and happy to chat.

 Green fees to visitors are reasonable but could be set lower to attract more visitors, as this is a course that requires some travel if you do not live in the immediate vicinity:

 – Weekday Twilight (After 4:00pm): £14.00

 – Weekend Twilight (After 4:00pm): £18.00